browsercat/playwright-automation-starter/README.md

 npm run dev
 ```

 Whoa, you scraped BrowserCat!
-And you generate images and PDFs in `.output/`.
-Nice.
+And you generated an image, a PDF, and a video in `./.output`.
+Sweet.

 To tweak the behavior, edit `src/automate.ts`.
 And watch for changes with: